gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 ### NTP Information

 This library will handle the date/time from the internet.
 Basically the ESP32 does not have an onboard clock/battery for the time/date.
 It does record the processor tick count since powering on.
 It will wrap the [NTP Client](https://github.com/arduino-libraries/NTPClient?utm_source=platformio&utm_medium=piohome) library.
 It adds in the extra functions for formatting date/time that the standard library does not support.

+### WakeUp Information

+This library will handle when to sleep and when to wake up.
+It wraps the [ESP Sleep Modes](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/sleep_modes.html).
+We will go into deep sleep mode.

+> One issue is that the ESP 32 WiFi development board will shutdown the 3.3v line, but the 5v line is still live!
+This means that the GPS sensor will keep running.
+I am still working on how to switch this line off when the ESP32 sleeps.